Ultimate Guide to Hydration

 3) Supercharge your water

-Water with minerals and electrolytes supercharges your body's ability to absorb water.
+Water with electrolyte minerals supercharges your body's ability to absorb water.
 Tip: In your first water of the day, add a pinch of mineral salt and a squeeze of fresh lemon juice to a tall glass of water.

 4) Set a target